OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 -	**Signature**: This permission is granted only if the requesting app was signed with the same certificate as the app that declared the permission.
 If the signature matches, the permission is automatically granted.
 Example: `android.permission.ACCESS_MOCK_LOCATION`
 -	**SystemOrSignature**: Permission only granted to applications embedded in the system image or that were signed using the same certificate as the application that declared the permission.
 Example: `android.permission.ACCESS_DOWNLOAD_MANAGER`

-A full list of all Android Permissions can be found in the developer documentation<sup>[1]</sup>.
+A full list of all permissions can be found in the [Android developer documentation](https://developer.android.com/guide/topics/permissions/requesting.html "Android Permissions").

 **Custom Permissions**

 Android allow apps to expose their services/components to other apps and custom permissions are required to restrict which app can access the exposed component.
-Custom permission can be defined in `AndroidManifest.xml`, by creating a permission tag with two mandatory attributes:
+[Custom permissions](https://developer.android.com/guide/topics/permissions/defining.html "Custom Permissions") can be defined in `AndroidManifest.xml`, by creating a permission tag with two mandatory attributes:
 - `android:name` and
 - `android:protectionLevel`.